Create Command Line Backup to Protect Your Computer

 Note:

-• You cannot back up data to disc (CD/DVD) by using the command line.
-If you want to back up data to disc, please use Qiling Disk Master GUI.
+• You can't use the command line to back up data to a CD or DVD.
+If you want to back up data to a disc, you should use the Qiling Disk Master GUI instead.

-• If your partition has no drive letter, you can use its partition number on the disk to specify it.
-For example, the partition is the second on the first disk, then you can use “1:2” to replace the drive letter.
-You can find the numbers of disks and partitions byusing the command “DiskMasterX /l”.
+• If your partition has no drive letter, you can use its partition number on the disk to specify it, such as using "1:2" to replace the drive letter, where you can find the numbers of disks and partitions by using the command "DiskMasterX /l".

-• The Qiling Disk Master command line program must be run with administrator privileges.
-If you are a non-administrator user, a window will pop up in which you need to enter the correct account information to finish the backup process.
+• The Qiling Disk Master command line program requires administrator privileges to run.
+If a non-administrator user attempts to run it, a window will appear prompting them to enter their administrator account credentials to complete the backup process.

 Related Articles